kvthweatt/VysualPy/README.md

 # Changelog:

 # To-Do:
-- Plugins to extend language support
+- Plugins support to extend IDE features such as language support or IDE changes
 - Node graphs